m3dwards/longmynd.org/content/sites/shepherds-tump.md

 hgRating: CP
 pgRating: CP
 windDirection:
-  - from: SSW
+  - from: SW
-    to: WNW
+    to: SSW
 location:
   latlong: 52.279062, -3.239131
   physicalMaps: 1:50000 148 or Explorer 200